Jana Nayagan: Casting

 Pooja Hegde was cast as the female lead, reuniting with Vijay after Beast (2022).
 Bobby Deol would make his Tamil sophomore with the film.

 Vijay had reportedly finalised his look for his character at a look test, which was reportedly in early–August at a studio in Chennai.
 Pooja Hegde was confirmed as the female lead, in her second collaboration with Vijay after Beast (2022) also marking her fourth Tamil film after Mugamoodi (2012), Beast and Retro (2025).
-She reportedly received a remuneration of ₹6 crore.
+She reportedly received a remuneration of ₹60 million.
 Hegde's statement after the formal launch, "Halamithi and Habibo Reunites", a reference to the first single from Beast, "Arabic Kuthu", went viral on social media.
 Hindi actor Bobby Deol was confirmed to play the main antagonist, in his second Tamil film following Kanguva (2024).
-Reports suggest he was paid a remuneration of ₹5 crore.
+Reports suggest he was paid a remuneration of ₹50 million.

 Gautham Vasudev Menon, Narain, Priyamani and Prakash Raj would play prominent roles.
 Menon would make his second collaboration with Vijay after Leo (2023), while Raj would also collaborate with the actor for the seventh time, after namely working together in Ghilli (2004) and Varisu (2023).
 Malayalam actress Mamitha Baiju would make her Tamil sophomore after Rebel (2024) with this film.
 All of their inclusions were confirmed by the production house in early-October 2024.
 Monisha Blessy was featured in the muhurat puja, thereby confirming her inclusion.
 Teejay Arunasalam joined the film in a prominent role, while Reba Monica John was also cast in a prominent role.
-During the promotions of Bhairathi Ranagal (2024), Shiva Rajkumar stated that he was approached by Vinoth for an important role, but the offer was later withdrawn for reasons unknown.
-Based on Indiaglitz reports in March 2025, The Times of India mentioned that Nizhalgal Ravi is reuniting with Vijay in this film after Naan Sigappu Manithan, Endrendrum Kadhal, Nenjinile, Kushi, Shahjahan, Vaseegara, Thirumalai, and Kaavalan.
-On 23 May 2025, Cinema Express reported that Revathi had joined the cast to portray the role of Vijay's mother, reuniting with Vijay after Thamizhan (2002).
-In an interview in June 2025, Srinath confirmed that he was a part of the film and that it was his fifth collaboration with Vijay after Naalaiya Theerpu, Maanbumigu Maanavan, Vettaikaaran, and Master.
-In June 2025, television actor Arun Kumar Rajan confirmed his role in the film.
-In July 2025, media reports confirmed Irfan Zaini's inclusion in the film, which marks his third collaboration with Vijay after Kuruvi and The Greatest of All Time.
+During the promotions of Bhairathi Ranagal (2024), Shiva Rajkumar stated he was approached by Vinoth for an important role, but the offer was later withdrawn for reasons unknown.
+Nizhalgal Ravi would be reuniting with Vijay in this film after namely working collaborating in Naan Sigappu Manithan (1985) and Kaavalan (2011).
+Revathi was reportedly cast to portray the role of Vijay's mother, reuniting with the latter after Thamizhan (2002).
+Srinath, television actor Arun Kumar Rajan, and Irfan Zaini were confirmed in the film.
+Srinath would make his fifth collaboration with Vijay, while Zaini would make his third collaboration.
+Atlee, Lokesh Kanagaraj and Nelson Dilipkumar would appear in cameo appearances.